jundalisay/sp/content/en/superphysics/principles/definitions.md

 Tao | the dharma in active flowing form
-Theism | a belief system that is based on the idea of the existence of a Supreme Entity Thinking | the process of integration of external idea-nodes within the mind-node Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
+Theism | a belief system that is based on the idea of the existence of a Supreme Entity Thinking | the process of integration of external idea-nodes within the mind-node Thinking, Critical | the application of intellect with an added effort to push against or break through limitation Thinking, Ordinary | the application of intellect in the ordinary way within limitation Thought | A physicalized version of a metaphysical Idea, as a result of thinking Time | Gap between perceptions in general
 Time Dilation | The increase of timespan within time